 For levelling up to be effective, communities must be empowered to shape and influence development in their area.
 Openness and engagement will support inclusive problem solving and decision-making, averting policy and investment decisions that only help the few, not the many.

-This will create the opportunities for the infrastructure sector to design and deliver projects that can leave a lasting social legacy and make a significant contribution to driving inclusive growth, and in places that really need it.
+This will create the opportunities for the infrastructure sector to design and deliver projects that can leave a lasting social legacy and make a significant contribution to driving inclusive growth, in places that really need it.